 SAN DIEGO, CALIFORNIA -You may have never considered it, but there are some very convincing reasons to hang your furnace instead of leaving it on the ground in a crawlspace or in a closet in the house.

-In most cases, hanging the furnace is actually the ideal location, according to Gabriel Carini, the founder of Carini Heating and Air Conditioning, a San Diego heating repair expert.
+In most cases, hanging the furnace is actually the ideal location, according to Gabriel Carini, the founder of Carini Heating, Air and Plumbing, a San Diego heating repair expert.

 Why Is Hanging The Furnace Ideal?
 The most obvious benefit of getting a furnace up off the ground is that it’s easier access to the system.
 Bowen Smith, a heating and air service technician with the company, recounts a recent job as an example of why this is helpful.